Burial of Jesus: Gospel of Matthew

 The Gospel of Matthew was written around the years 80 to 85, using the Gospel of Mark as a source.
 In this account Joseph of Arimathea is not referenced as a member of the Sanhedrin, but a wealthy disciple of Jesus.
 Many interpreters have read this as a subtle orientation by the author towards wealthy supporters, while others believe this is a fulfillment of prophecy from Isaiah 53:9: "And they made his grave with the wicked, And with the rich his tomb; Although he had done no violence, Neither was any deceit in his mouth."
 This version suggests a more honourable burial: Joseph wraps the body in a clean shroud and places it in his own tomb, and the word used is soma (body) rather than ptoma (corpse).
-The author adds that the Roman authorities "made the tomb secure by putting a seal on the stone and posting the guard."
+The author adds that the priests and the Pharisees "made the tomb secure by putting a seal on the stone and posting the guard."

 Gospel of Luke

-The Gospel of Mark is also a source for the account given in the Gospel of Luke, written around the year 90–95.
+The Gospel of Mark is also a source for the account given in the Gospel of Luke, written around the year 80–90.
 As in the Markan version, Joseph is described as a member of the Sanhedrin, but as not having agreed with the Sanhedrin's decision regarding Jesus; he is said to have been "waiting for the kingdom of God" rather than a disciple of Jesus.

 Gospel of John

-The Gospel of John, the last of the gospels, was written around the years 80 to 90, and it depicts Joseph as a disciple who gives Jesus an honourable burial.
+The Gospel of John, the last of the gospels, was written around the years 90 to 95, and it depicts Joseph as a disciple who gives Jesus an honourable burial.
 John says that Joseph was assisted in the burial process by Nicodemus, who brought a mixture of myrrh and aloes and included these spices in the burial cloth according to Jewish customs.